LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 link="/img/pendulum-identification-theta.png"
 width="100%"
 title="Identification - experimental $\theta$ angle reconstructed from inertial sensors (wide grey curve) vs pendulum model (read and blue dashed curves)" caption="$\theta$ angle from free oscillation experiment is compared against two pendulum models.
-The pendulum is released at time $16.7s$ up side ($18°$) and let free to oscillate.
+The pendulum is released at time $16.7s$ upside ($18°$) and let free to oscillate.
 The grey curve is the experimental angle reference reconstructed from inertial sensors measurements.
 The blue dashed curve is a pendulum model using a linear damping with $k = 0.4$.
-The red doted curve use a non linear damping with the non linear term -1.1*$sign(\dot{\theta})$ added to the linear damping with $k = 0.17$." numbered="true"
+The red doted curve use a nonlinear damping with the nonlinear term -1.1*$sign(\dot{\theta})$ added to the linear damping with $k = 0.17$." numbered="true"
 >}}